aya49/202105_sfu_cmpt_127/assignments/05/README.md

 - In `t0imgr.c`, implement the integer array functions declared and specified in the supplied header file `t0imgr.h`.
 - Create a test driver program in file `t0.c` with a main function from which each of the functions in `t0imgr.c` are called (tested).
 Compile and execute your `t0imgr.c` (with stubs) and your test driver.

+**IMPORTANT NOTES**:
-**REMEMBER**: you may assign the value `0` to the elements in your array to initialize the elements --- whether you are creating the array or appending to the array. `0` will indicate an "empty" element.
+- You may assign the value `0` to the elements in your array to initialize the elements --- whether you are creating the array or appending to the array. `0` will indicate an "empty" element.
+- Recall, in pre-allocation, we allocate more space in memory than what is requested by the user.
+    - `rows` and `cols` are the number of rows and columns the user has requested for in their 2D matrix.
+For example, if `rows` is 10 and `cols` is 10, and the user appends a value such that the number of rows increase by one, then you increase `rows` to 11.
+    - `reserved_rows` and `reserved_cols` are the number of rows and columns that are reserved for the user i.e. this is the capacity of your 2D array.
+For example, currently, the `rows` and `reserved_rows` are 10 and `cols` and `reserved_cols` are 10.
+If the user appends a value such that the number of rows should increase, then you increase `rows` to 11 and double the size of `reserved_rows` to 20 along with the number of rows allocated in memory for your 2D array.
+Review preallocation for more details.

 These functions would work around the following user defined data structures (see `t0imgr.h`):